 The SimplyCash Card from American Express is a great example.
 It comes with 1.25% cash back, which is the highest standard return amongst no fee credit cards.
 Additionally, in the first six months the cash back reward is increased to a generous 5% on gas, groceries and restaurants in Canada.

 If you’d prefer to try a no-fee MasterCard, consider the Tangerine Money-Back Credit Card.
-It comes with 1% cash back, but allows you select two categories for 4% cash back in the first three months and then 2% thereafter.
+It comes with 1% cash back, but allows you to select two spending categories earning 2% cash back.
 Getting a card that’s tailored to your specific spending habits is a great way to help boost your rewards.

 Try these simple steps and start saving on your credit card bills today.